Jasper-27/EPST/README.md

 ### Diagram

-A labelled diagram encase any of it is unclear
+A labelled diagram in case any of it is unclear

 ![Diagrammed home screen ](images/diagram.png)